itsbrex/open-interpreter/README.md

 #### Terminal

-Open Interpreter can use OpenAI-compatible server to run models locally.
-(LM Studio, jan.ai, ollama etc)
+Open Interpreter can use OpenAI-compatible server to run models locally (in LM Studio, Jan.ai, Ollama, etc.)

-Simply run `interpreter` with the api_base URL of your inference server (for LM studio it is `http://localhost:1234/v1` by default):
+Simply run `interpreter` with the `api_base` URL of your inference server (for LM Studio it is `http://localhost:1234/v1` by default):

 ```shell
 interpreter --api_base "http://localhost:1234/v1" --api_key "fake_key"